Bio

 Watching my father work as a tatami craftsman, devoted to meticulous handwork, taught me the value of perseverance, engagement, and attention to detail.
 Later, working as a nurse gave me a deep appreciation for the complexity and fragility of life.
 These experiences remain with me, naturally informing the way I approach my art.
 Everyday experiences continue to inspire my practice, especially living away from my home country of Japan, and a close engagement with the natural world.

-In my recent print-based installation Practice Makes Perfect (2025), I incorporated dozens of sheets of my mother’s practice calligraphy, which carry deep personal memories.
+In my recent print-based installation Practice Makes Perfect (2025), I incorporated dozens of sheets of my mother’s calligraphy practice, which carry deep personal memories.
 The piece reflects my experience of living between cultural dualities, and the bond between mother and daughter, inspired by a recent trip to Japan.